picture of people's hand gestures when arguing side by side, divided by red and blue color

 Disagree Better by How You Think

-• Your opinions are what you think, not who you are—same for the person across from you.
+• Your opinions are what you think, not who you are – same for the other person.

 Image